How to Navigate ADA Compliance and Website Accessibility Lawsuits

 Understanding ADA Website Compliance

-The Americans with Disabilities Act (ADA) was created to prohibit discrimination against individuals with disabilities.
-The act later added Title III which prohibits discrimination in places of public accommodation, which the Department of Justice (DOJ) has stated includes websites.
-ADA compliance differs from Section 508 compliance as Section 508 applies to federal agencies and organizations that receive federal funding; the ADA applies to all private organizations.
+The ADA was created to prohibit discrimination against individuals with disabilities.
+The act later added Title III, which prohibits discrimination in places of public accommodation, which the U.S. Department of Justice (DOJ) has stated includes websites.
+ADA compliance differs from Section 508 compliance as Section 508 applies to federal agencies and organizations that receive federal funding.
+More simply, the ADA applies to all private organizations.

-In 2023, roughly 4,605 accessibility lawsuits were filed against organizations who failed to comply with ADA accessibility guidelines.
+As mentioned above, more than 4,800 accessibility lawsuits were filed against organizations that failed to comply with ADA accessibility guidelines in 2024.
 Some of these lawsuits resulted in hefty fines and permanent damage to reputation.
-Initial fines for ADA violations start at $55,000 and reach up to $150,000.
-This in addition to attorney’s fees, plaintiff costs, and the money needed to make your website accessible.
+Initial fines for ADA violations start at $55,000 for the first violation and $150,000 for every subsequent violation.
+This includes attorney’s fees, plaintiff costs, and the money needed to make your digital content accessible.

-To avoid this, organizations need to ensure their digital offerings — including mobile apps, videos, and documents — conform to the Web Content Accessibility Guidelines (WCAG) and comply with ADA and website accessibility compliance requirements.
+To avoid this, organizations need to ensure their digital offerings — including website content, mobile apps, videos, online documents, and forms — conform to WCAG 2.1 Level AA and meet additional website accessibility requirements outlined in the ADA.

 Image of WCAG with icons over WCAG principles perceivable, operable, understandable, and robust.